Modules whose finiteness dimensions coincide with their cohomological dimensions: Relative generalized Cohen-Macaulay modules

 The following result provides a characterization of $\fa$-relative generalized Cohen-Macaulay modules by using $\fa$-weak sequences.

 \begin{proposition} Let $\fa$ be an ideal of $R$ which is contained in the Jacobson radical of $R$ and $M$ a finitely generated $R$-module.
 Suppose that $\cd \left(\fa,M\right)= \ara \left(\fa,M\right) $.
-Then the following condition are equivalent: \begin{enumerate} \item[(i)] $M$ is $\fa$-relative generalized Cohen-Macaulay. \item[(ii)] There is an integer $\ell$ such that every $\fa$-Rs.o.p of $M$ is an $\fa ^{\ell}$-weak sequence on $M$. \end{enumerate} \end{proposition}
+Then the following conditions are equivalent: \begin{enumerate} \item[(i)] $M$ is $\fa$-relative generalized Cohen-Macaulay. \item[(ii)] There is an integer $\ell$ such that every $\fa$-s.o.p of $M$ is an $\fa ^{\ell}$-weak sequence on $M$. \end{enumerate} \end{proposition}